Hand of Kindness

 Hand of Kindness is the third solo album by singer/songwriter/guitarist Richard Thompson.
 It was recorded and released in 1983, after a ten year collaboration with former wife Linda Thompson.
 It is his first album of original solo material since Henry the Human Fly (1972).

+Background and details

-After the "Tour From Hell" to promote Shoot Out the Lights (recorded with his wife), Richard resumed his own career as a recording and performing artist.
+After having separated from Linda, and the "Tour From Hell" to promote the couple's Shoot Out the Lights, Richard resumed his own career as a recording and performing artist.

 Several songs feature the twin saxophones of Pete Zorn and Pete Thomas, and for about 18 months after the release of Hand of Kindness, Thompson toured with his "Big Band" that featured the two sax players prominently.

 The album opens with "Tear-Stained Letter", later a country music top ten hit for Jo-El Sonnier.
-Thompson's ex-wife Linda cited album track "How I Wanted To" as her favorite of her former husband's songs.
+In 2021, Thompson's ex-wife Linda cited album track "How I Wanted To" as her favorite of her former husband's songs.

 The album's cover photo features Thompson holding an acoustic guitar made for him by American luthier Danny Ferrington; the same guitar appears on the cover of Thompson's next release, Small Town Romance.

+The backing band for the album featured Thompson's former Fairport Convention colleagues Simon Nicol (rhythm guitar), Dave Pegg (bass), and Dave Mattacks (drums).
+The album featured every musician from Fairport's Full House album except for violinist Dave Swarbrick.